kalimatas/kalimatas.github.com/_posts/2018-11-04-java-in-memory-geospatial.md

 ## The Java Spatial Index

-[The Java Spatial Index](https://github.com/aled/jsi) is a Java version of the R-tree spatial indexing algorithm as described in the 1984 paper "R-trees: A Dynamic Index Structure for Spatial Searching" by Antonin Guttman [^2].
+[The Java Spatial Index](https://github.com/aled/jsi) is a Java version of the R-tree spatial indexing algorithm as described in the 1984 paper ["R-trees: A Dynamic Index Structure for Spatial Searching"][r-trees] by Antonin Guttman.

 {% include image.html url="/static/img/posts/560px-R-tree.svg.png" description="Figure 3.
 An example of an R-tree for 2D rectangles.
 Image courtesy of Wikipedia." %}

 The main element behind this data structure is a minimum bounding rectangle .
 The "R" in R-tree stands for rectangle.
-Each rectangle describes a single object, and nearby rectangles are then grouped in another rectangle on a higher level [^3].
+Each rectangle describes a single object, and nearby rectangles are then grouped in another rectangle on [a higher level][min-bounding-rectangle].
 That's a lot of rectangles in one sentence!

 {% include image.html url="/static/img/posts/yo_dawg_rectangles.jpg" %}